 - Support the children to develop a strong conceptual understanding

 - Teach children how to become effective problem solvers

 - Ensure that every children reaches their full potential

-At Brooke Primary Academy we follow the Mathematics Mastery Scheme at the heart of which is problem solving.
+At Brooke Primary Academy we follow the Mathematics Mastery Scheme.
 There are three key principals that underpin our approach to mathematics.
-These are
+These are: